 There is plenty of clearance between the rear of the tuning cap and the motor.
 Click on the picture to get a bigger view.

 It was necessary to slightly alter the blower intake hole.
 The new blower sits about a half an inch higher and about a quarter inch more to the side.
 In addition, I installed a blower speed control to allow the blower to be adjusted to suit the operation.
 On SSB the speed can be idles back a bit to move less but still adequate air.
 This was not necessary but a nice addition to allow you to tune the amplifier to the way it is being run.

-It wasn't the finished look that I want and at the suggestion of Jim K8IH, I installed a computer fan blade protector.
+It wasn't the finished look that I wanted and at the suggestion of Jim K8IH, I installed a computer fan blade protector.
 It covers the air input hole perfectly and it has a washable foam filter that can be cleaned occasionally and will allow cleaner air to enter the amplifier.

 Here is the WB8BFS vacuum relay controller board and the Soft Start board.
 The actual relays sit in the area occupied by the old frame relay .. the frame relay?
 It made the Thursday garbage pickup!

 You always have to look for results.
 Originally, a piece of tissue paper held above the tubes, would flutter slightly with the old blower.
 You can see that the airflow has greatly improved.